astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Loads the config from the disk.
+Loads the config from the file system.